 Tel Aviv remains one of the most important cities in the Mediterranean, both in terms of trade as well as in terms of government operation.
-While it continues to offer important support to Israel’s government, it has seen conflict over the years, as well as other controversies.
-In any case, it remains a huge beacon for business in the country, and part of it is even a UNESCO World Heritage Site!
+While it continues to offer important support to Israel’s government, it has seen much conflict over the years.

-What are some of the most interesting facts about Tel Aviv you can learn about?
-Even if you’ve never been to Israel before, there are still plenty of things you can sharpen up on.
+if you’ve never been to Israel before, there are plenty of interesting facts you can learn.
 It’s a fascinating hotbed for archaeologists, as well as for those who want to explore some of the hottest beaches in the Mediterranean.
-There are even ruins here which date all the way back to the 1100s!
-Keep reading and clue up on this astonishing city from afar.
+There are even medieval ruins here that date to the 1100s!
+Keep reading to clue up on this astonishing city!